nomad-coe/nomad-parser-cp2k/library.md

 Still you may find it useful to have additional help in handling more complex scenarios.
 During the parser development you may encounter these questions:
-    - How to manage different versions of the parsed code?
+    - How to manage different versions fo the parsed code that may even have completely different syntax?
     - How to handle multiple files?
     - How to integrate all this with the functionality that is provided in simple_parser.py?